mateusz0616/SQL-Project/README.md

 # SQL Projects Portfolio
-📌 This repository contains five SQL projects focused on data analysis, database management, and business insights.
+📌 This repository contains  SQL projects focused on data analysis, database management, and business insights.
 Each project demonstrates expertise in writing efficient queries, data cleaning, and extracting meaningful insights from structured datasets.

 ## Projects